teifip/gke-demo/docs/login.md

 The WebGUI [deployment](https://kubernetes.io/docs/concepts/workloads/controllers/deployment/) takes care of starting a new WebGUI pod to replace the one you have deleted.
 The new pod finds the `webgui-login` secret and takes it as an indication that access control should be enforced.

-Wait until the process is completed, and then access again the WebGUI.
+Wait until the new pod is up and running, and then access again the WebGUI.
 This time you will be directed to use Google Sign-In.
-You will be able to move on to the WebGUI only if you sign-in with the Gmail account you have stored in the `webgui-login` secret.
+You will be able to move on to the WebGUI only if you sign-in with one of the Gmail accounts you have stored in the `webgui-login` secret.

 Continue to the [next step](./ddos.md).